Code of Conduct

 If Issues or Questions Arise

-If you become aware of any violation or suspected violation of this Code by any person, you must point it out promptly to your manager or a Compliance officer.
-If you have information about suspected improper accounting or auditing matters, you should bring such information to the attention of our Chief Compliance Officer or any of the other persons specified in our “Procedures Regarding Complaints or Concerns Regarding Accounting, Internal Accounting Controls, Auditing and Other Matters” webpage located at Pegasystems public website, www.pega.com.
+We care about our own reputation as well as Pega’s reputation.
+We therefore commit to bring any violation or suspected violation of this Code by any person to the attention of our manager or our Chief Compliance Officer.
+If we have information about suspected improper accounting or auditing matters, we commit to bring such information to the attention of our Chief Compliance Officer or any of the other persons specified in our “Procedures Regarding Complaints or Concerns Regarding Accounting, Internal Accounting Controls, Auditing and Other Matters” webpage located on the Pega public website, https://www.pega.com/about/company/leadership/governance/reporting-accountability-concerns.
+As with all issues, there is always an additional option of reporting such suspicious activities anonymously by using this Compliance Hotline.

-If you are asked to depart from this Code, whether by your supervisor, another employee or anyone else, you must seek clarification and/or guidance as to the propriety of the actions in question from our Chief Executive Officer or our Chief Compliance Officer.
+If any of us are asked to depart from this Code, whether by our supervisor, another employee or anyone else, we agree to seek clarification and/or guidance as to the propriety of the actions in question from our Chief Executive Officer or our Chief Compliance Officer.

 Our Chief Compliance Officer can be reached by telephone, U.S. mail or email at: